-If you have a good understanding of light, know how to control light, and have a good knowledge of using your camera, then you will be able to make brilliant images that stand out against a black background, even if you have not used a black background.
+If you have a good understanding of light, know how to control light, and have a good knowledge of using your camera, then you will be able to make brilliant black background images that stand out, even if you have not used a black background.

 In this article, we will look at the different ways on how to get a black background in photographs.
 You can use one of the techniques or a combination of them to get the desired results.